Spoiler for this article: the main people who should not take ashwagandha are

 Cases in which ashwagandha should not be taken

-Ashwagandha is an "adaptogen," anside effectThis herb is counted as one of the "herbs without
+ashwagandha (type of Indian cactus)is an "adaptogen," which is a "side effectThis herb is counted as one of the "herbs without

-However, as explained in this article, there are dangers depending on the combination of medications.
+However, as explained in this article, with medicationstaking medicine and certain foods together or in close proximity (which should be avoided)There are also dangers depending on the

 Please do not drink if you fall under this category this time.